LeeShan87/zoltantoma/content/CV/index.md

 ## Experience

+### Jun 2023 - Jan 2024, Platform Engineer, AGCO Corporation

+Help to create governance around Dynatrace usage and improved monitoring and cost-tracking capabilities.
+- Participate in the Dynatrace extended support meetings and shared product improvement ideas
+- Created the Dynatrace Account inventory OSS project to help others remove duplicated access rights from users
+- Investigate how to use LaunchDarkly to enable teams to use Dynatrace features
+- Onboard Dynatrace Runtime Vulnerability Analytics into the organization
+- Helped other team members to figure out some Security concepts around Access Control
+- Participated in the Dynatrace community and Dynatrace PUB community events

 ### Dec 2022 - Apr 2023, Security Architect, Blue Colibri App

 Help the organization improve its security program.
 Advise on new technologies that could help identify security gaps and mitigate them.